sagargouda/React-learnings/Day2/notes.md

 29) we don't need to put all these node modules to github so we use git ignore , it doesn't allow node modules into production .

-30) we shoudl put package.json and package-lock.json in git because they keep track of dependecies right , so we need to put on github , so why not node modules , because when i have these 2 packages i don't need node modules because they can regenerate that by npm install , bIncluding package.json and package-lock.json ensures that anyone cloning or pulling the project can run npm install and get the exact dependencies specified in those files.
+30) we shoudl put package.json and package-lock.json in git because they keep track of dependecies right , so we need to put on github , so why not node modules , because when i have these 2 packages i don't need node modules because they can regenerate that by npm install , Including package.json and package-lock.json ensures that anyone cloning or pulling the project can run npm install and get the exact dependencies specified in those files.
 The package-lock.json file, with its integrity checks, ensures that the correct versions are installed, providing consistency across different environments.

 31) whatever we can regenerate don't put in on git.